 122 private rooms furnished with a hospital-style bed, dresser and/or wardrobe, and a private ensuite with toilet and sink.
 121 rooms have overhead lift track systems for lifting and transferring residents.

 Residents pay up to 80% of their after tax income which covers the cost of food and accommodation.

 Special Recreational Opportunities

-Music Therapy in partnership with the Victoria Music Conservatory.
+- Music Therapy in partnership with the Victoria Conservatory of Music

 The building is completely wheelchair accessible and has an elevator to the second floor.

 Motorized Scooter Policy

 No policy, however motorized scooters are discouraged due to space constraints.

 Visiting pets are encouraged and welcome on a leash.
 They should be parasite-free and up-to-date on shots.

 A covered outdoor smoking area is designated for resident smoking.
 A smoking safety plan is developed for each resident who smokes.